carpsesdema/AvA_Kintsugi/README.md

         -   (Optional) `DEEPSEEK_API_KEY`
     6. Once you've added all your keys, click **OK** on the "Environment Variables" window, and then **OK** on the "System Properties" window to save everything.

-    **IMPORTANT NOTE:** You must close and restart Avakin Launcher (and any open command prompts) for these new settings to take effect!
+    **IMPORTANT NOTE:** You must close and restart your terminal or command prompt for these new settings to take effect!

     #### Alternative Method for Developers (.env file)

-    If you are running from source or prefer using `.env` files, you can create a file named `.env` in the root of the project (the same folder as `main.py`).
+    If you prefer using `.env` files, you can create a file named `.env` in the root of the project (the same folder as `README.md`).
 Avakin will automatically load it.

     ```dotenv
     # .env file content